Dušan Rakić: Minister of Defence of Krajina

-Between late 1993 and late April 1994, Rakić, now in the rank of rear admiral, served as the Minister of Defense of separatist, breakaway Republic of Serbian Krajina in the cabinet of Prime Minister Bjegović.
+Between late 1993 and late April 1994, Rakić, now in the rank of rear admiral, served as the Minister of Defense of the unrecognized breakaway Republic of Serbian Krajina in the cabinet of Prime Minister Bjegović.
 RAdm Rakić tried to reorganize the ministry and Krajina armed forces during the largely peaceful time period, as there were no major clashes with the Croatian military.
 However, political clashes of various factions, the breakaway state's catastrophic economy plagued with shortages and mass pessimism in the fourth war year prevented any positive change.
 As defence minister, Rakić declined the responsibility for mobilization being transferred from the army units back to the ministry, claiming it is not capable of that.

-In that capacity on March 29, 1994, as the head of Krajina delegation, Rakić signed the Zagreb ceasefire agreement (hr) in the name of Krajina authorities, countersigned by Hrvoje Šarinić for Croatia.
+In that capacity on March 29, 1994, as the head of Krajina delegation, Rakić signed the Zagreb Ceasefire Agreement (hr) in the name of Krajina authorities, countersigned by Hrvoje Šarinić for Croatia.
 This foresaw creating and defining a buffer zone between the two opposing sides and some minor territory was exchanged, most notably on Velebit and Ravni kotari.

 Dismissal

 On the 18th session of FRY Supreme Defense Council on February 7, 1994, Slobodan Milošević and Momir Bulatović discussed Rakić's position, revealing that FRY appointed him, as an active-duty FRY military officer, to a ministerial post in Krajina government.
 This happened after they requested Belgrade to send them someone competent for that post, with the rank of a general.
 However, by February 1994 Krajina leadership, amidst bitter infighting and jockeying for control and posts, had grown cold towards Rakić and asked Belgrade for someone to replace him, which frustrated Milošević and Bulatović.
 Bulatović and Milošević were worried about the foreign attention his dual service - in FRY military and RSK military at the same time - could attract, thus explicitly revealing Belgrade's active role in the war in Croatia.
 They pointed out that their appointment of Rakić has already caused them significant PR damage in the face of international community.
 FRY Supreme Defense Council was thus not willing to bring pleading Rakić back to serve in the FRY military, with Milošević calling this rejection "a necessary sacrifice [of his career]".
-Rakić was replaced at the post of assistant to the Chief of FRY General Staff by rear admiral Milan Zec.
+Rakić was replaced at the post of assistant to the chief of FRY General Staff by Rear Admiral Milan Zec.
 After Bjegović's Krajina cabinet was ousted in April 1994, Rakić was dismissed as a minister.

 FRY Supreme Defense Council in June 1994 discussed his case and career at length, where several high-profile participants commented on his vices and alcoholism as another reason he was ousted from his Krajina office.
 They also mentioned his energy, sense of responsibility, but also his radical political views and insolence, lack of diplomatic behaviour as his main traits.
 After briefly toying with the idea of appointing him to a duty in MoD or waiting till September 1994 to appoint him as the commander of Yugoslav Navy, they decided against, supporting the proposal to send him into the retirement.